 Book shops in Sydney

-Oxford Street has undergone more changes in recent years than Shane Warne’s face, but Berkelouw has remained a fixture.
+Oxford Street has undergone a lot of upheaval in recent years, but Berkelouw has remained a fixture.
 The three-level emporium next door to Verona Cinemas has been keeping bookish types happy for over two decades.
 Downstairs you'll find new books, magazines, curios and gifts.
-The next two levels hold a sizeable collection of secondhand titles covering fiction, art, culture and history.
-The second floor is where you'll also find the store's licensed café that looks out over Oxford Street; it's the perfect place to hunker down and watch the world go by with a coffee or a glass of wine.
+Upstairs, there's a sizeable collection of secondhand titles covering fiction, art, culture and history.
+The café looks out over Oxford Street, where you can count on the steady hum of low voices and the pitter-patter of keyboards crafting something special.
+It's the perfect place to hunker down and watch the world go by with a coffee or a glass of wine.

 This a store for biblio and audiophiles alike, selling secondhand books as well as vintage vinyl from the good people at Pigeon Ground Records.
 There are retro touches throughout: Scrabble letters for signage, a vintage typewriter and handmade patches with quotes like "what would Nietzsche do?”.
 Rather than the usual latest releases, staff recommendations are an eclectic mix of classics and oddities to encourage reading off the beaten track.
 Desire is all about supporting local writers and creatives – there’s monthly open mic nights and a ‘Writers Rumble’ where pen smiths can workshop their writing.